Current and recent IET PhD Students and their Technology Enhanced Learning research project topics:

 PhD Thesis title: The use of web 2.0 technologies for museum learning

-My PhD research is investigating the use of social and mobile technologies by young people as means for enhancing museum learning.
-My work centers in meaning making in museums and other learning spaces, such as schools and the role of new media and technologies in different aspects of knowledge production.
-I am particularly interested in the evolution of technology-enhanced learning, characterised by 'seamless learning spaces' and marked by continuity of the learning experience across different scenarios or contexts.
+Koula's PhD research is investigating the use of social and mobile technologies by young people as means for enhancing museum learning.
+Her work centers in meaning making in museums and other learning spaces, such as schools and the role of new media and technologies in different aspects of knowledge production.
+She is particularly interested in the evolution of technology-enhanced learning, characterised by 'seamless learning spaces' and marked by continuity of the learning experience across different scenarios or contexts.

 Supervised by Ann Jones, Canan Blake and Eileen Scanlon